Frequently Asked Questions from Registrants

-Healthy physicians contribute to better patient outcomes.
-Many physicians may experience health issues that impact their medical practice at some point in their careers.
+Healthy registrants contribute to better patient outcomes.
+Many registrants may experience health issues that impact their practice at some point in their careers.

-While the College does not provide direct treatment, we do connect physicians to available supports and resources including the following frequently asked questions.
+While the College does not provide direct treatment, we do connect registrants to available supports and resources including the following frequently asked questions.

-When is participation in the College’s Physician Health Program mandatory?
+When is participation in the College’s Health and Practice Program mandatory?

-The College does not provide treatment but connects physicians to supports and resources.
+The College does not provide treatment but connects registrants to supports and resources.

-I am an active participant in the College’s Physician Health program.
+I am an active participant in the College’s Health and Practice program.
 Am I required to disclose this on my annual renewal application every year?

 Yes.
-All physicians, regardless of their participation in the program, are obliged to disclose health conditions that may impact patient safety.
+All registrants, regardless of their participation in the program, are obliged to disclose health conditions that may impact patient safety.

 When will a disclosure of a personal health condition affect my licensure?